octobercms/docs/database-relations.md

         return $result;
     }

-> **Note:** This will disable deferred binding entirely for any model's you apply this override to.
+> **Note**: This will disable deferred binding entirely for any model's you apply this override to.